The number of distinguishing colorings of a Cartesian product graph: Number of non-equivalent distinguishing colorings of grids

-When the two factors are the same, calculations via inclusion-exclusion is a bit harder as there are automorphisms that exchange factors.
-When the size of automorphism group increases, it becomes hard to imply and validate an inclusion-exclusion argument.
-However, if we can classify similar states, we can ease dealing with the argument. we do this in the proof of the following theorem.
+When the two factors are the same, calculations via inclusion-exclusion are a bit harder as there are automorphisms that exchange the factors.
+When the size of the automorphism group increases, it becomes hard to apply and validate an inclusion-exclusion argument.
+However, if we can classify similar states, we can easily use the argument.
+We do this in the proof of the following theorem.

 \begin{theorem} Let $n\geq 3$ be an integer and $k\geq 2$.
 Then \end{theorem}